DRYING SYSTEMS ANALYSIS

 Even the most beautiful print, if it hasn’t been cured in the right way, it is worth nothing.

-Water-based inks need a costant airflow to evaporate the moisture and dry, gaining long-term washability without losing print quality or fabric softness.
+Water-based inks need a constant airflow to evaporate the moisture and dry, gaining long-term washability without losing print quality or fabric softness.

 A Heat Press is not designed to cure textile ink.
 It’s single load configuration, able to process one t-shirt every 3-4 minutes.
 Furthermore there is an evident alteration on both print quality and fabric material.

-Conveyor belt Dryers are capable of several hundreds pieces per hour, thanks to a uniform and controlled forced hot air convection system, without limitations regarding fabric material, print size or colour.
+Conveyor belt Dryers are capable of several hundreds pieces per hour, thanks to a uniform and controlled forced hot air convection system, without limitations regarding fabric material, print size or color.

 Exalt your Print with the correct Drying System.